Welcome to UNICEF USA!

 For six months, James was forced to fight.
 Wounded in a gun battle, he was left for dead and woke up days later in a hospital in Juba, far from home.
 UNICEF helped him recover and eventually reunite with his mother and six sisters.
 Three years after he disappeared, James was finally home again.

-More than 19,000 children in South Sudan are still being used by armed groups and armed forces.
+Thousands of children in South Sudan are still being used by armed groups and armed forces.
 UNICEF South Sudan is advocating with the government and armed groups to end and prevent the recruitment and use of children in conflict.
+On February 26, 2020, 15 boys associated with armed forces and armed groups were released in South Sudan.
+Ranging in age from 16 to 18, the boys were taken as prisoners of war during clashes in the northern part of the country in 2019.

 On Feb.
-12, 119 children were released by an armed group in Yambio, South Sudan, bringing the total number of those freed since the conflict began to more than 3,100.
+12, 2019, 119 children were released by an armed group in Yambio, South Sudan.
 The group included 48 girls; the youngest child released was 10 years old.
-"Every child no longer with an armed group represents a childhood restored and a future regained," said UNICEF Executive Director, Henrietta Fore, who visited South Sudan in January last year.
+"Every child no longer with an armed group represents a childhood restored and a future regained," said UNICEF Executive Director Henrietta Fore.

-Around the world, UNICEF has helped more than 8,700 children released from armed groups reintegrate into civilian life and find their families since 2017.
+Around the world, UNICEF has helped more than 8,700 children released from armed groups readjust to civilian life and find their families since 2017.
 UNICEF and partners provide released children with medical care, counseling, education, vocational training and a safe place to live while they recover from the trauma they've experienced.

 Please support UNICEF's work around the world to free child soldiers and reunite them with their families.

 Top photo: With UNICEF's support, more than 200 children were released from the ranks of armed groups at a ceremony in Yambio, South Sudan in April 2018.
-The children will receive medical care, counseling, vocational training and a safe place to live while they readjust to civilian life. © UNICEF/UN0202133/Rich
+Children in UNICEF-supported reintegration programs receive medical care, counseling, vocational training and a safe place to live while they readjust to civilian life. © UNICEF/UN0202133/Rich